Tackk6/herosaver/README.md

 .\setup.ps1                # auto-detects GPU; use .\setup.ps1 -Cpu to force CPU
 ```

-Both print the exact `--adtof-python` path and a ready-to-run example when they
+Both print the exact `--adtof-python` path and an example when they
 finish.

 **Python 3.10 is strongly recommended** (newer versions like 3.13+ often lack